AnnadaD/ResidualNetwork_Histopathology/README.md

 # Breast Cancer Detection Using Hybrid Deep Learning

 Breast cancer is one of the most common cancers affecting women worldwide and remains a leading cause of mortality.
 Early and accurate detection is critical for improving survival rates, but the current standard—pathological image analysis—can be slow, labor-intensive, and dependent on highly specialized expertise.
 This challenge is even more pronounced in regions with limited medical resources and access to advanced diagnostic tools.
 To bridge this gap, we introduce a deep learning-based solution designed to make breast cancer detection faster, more reliable, and accessible.
-At its heart is the ResNet101 architecture, a powerful neural network known for extracting complex features from images.
-To take it a step further, we’ve incorporated a Residual Convolutional Block Attention Module (CBAM).
+At its heart is the **ResNet101** architecture, a powerful neural network known for extracting complex features from images.
+To take it a step further, we’ve incorporated a **Residual Convolutional Block Attention Module (CBAM)**.
 This attention mechanism helps the model focus on the most important parts of an image, both spatially and across its channels, significantly improving accuracy.
----

 ## Table of Contents